filkaris/dotfiles/suckless/README.md

 The one that works well though is shiva/st...

 What to do?
 Keep outdated fork that works well?
+For now probably !
+We also have this stupid "one clipboard" this way

-For now probably Or use vanilla and keep up with versions and versioned patches?
+Or use vanilla and keep up with versions and versioned patches?
 Which I have to resolve this way
 ```
 git co 0.8.1